 In Alaska there are eight different species of whales.
 Some of the species live here year-round and others migrate to tropical regions for the winter.
-These whales love the abundance of food and space primarily for feeding.
+These whales love the abundance of food and space, primarily for feeding.
 Many whales use the topography of the fjords and bays to funnel and gorge on innumerable amounts of fish or krill.
-These colder waters make for ample feeding opportunities encouraging healthy life cycles for whales that are essential for winter breeding.
+These colder waters make for ample feeding opportunities, encouraging healthy life cycles for whales is essential for winter breeding.
 Learning about these whale behaviors and identifiers could lead you to whale sightings off the shores of Alaska.

-These coastal giants are a species of baleen whale and are known for their surface behavior, making for great whale watching.
+These coastal giants are a species of baleen whale.
+Known for their performative breaching behaviors.
 Humpbacks are characterized by their enormous size and melodic songs.
 Their rounded heads have little knob-like bumps on them and their backs are covered in a mottled black while the underneath is bright white.
 Some of their more famous behavior is showing off the bright white underneath their fins while slapping the water.

 If you were to dive below the water you might catch a males song.
 These songs show repetition is tones and sounds that some believe are how they attract females, letting them know how fit they are for breeding.
 These songs can last anywhere from 10 to 20 minutes.
 Groups will sing identical songs that change with each season as the Humpback migrates to more tropical regions for the winter.
 During the summer months of June and July you can spot them breaching and feeding in the waters near Homer and Kodiak.

 These mammals have complex social structures comparable to elephants and higher primates.
 These animals will even live with their mothers for their entire life.
 Groups of Orcas organize around the top female in the family.
 When multiple groups of families group together they are considered a pod.
-Communication occurs through underwater sound and is used for locating food and understanding their surroundings as well.
+And, Communication occurs through underwater sound.
+This is used for locating food and understanding their surroundings as well.

-These whales are known for their black and white print, striking triangular dorsal fin, and their better known alias, Killer Whales.
+These whales are known for their black and white print and striking triangular dorsal fin.
 The fear evoking name came from their behavior of eating other whales.
 These whales primarily feed on fish though, specifically salmon.
 Transient pods will hunt other marine mammals such as the sea lion.
-Their pods can range from 10 to 50 members depending on how stable they are.
+Their pods can range from 10 to 50 members, depending on how stable they are.
 These family groups are the most stable of any animal species.
 The best places to spot this whale are Resurrection Bay and the Kenai Peninsula.
 The window is short to see them, as they frequent the area from early May to early June.

 Their groups can range from two to 25 members.
-At times they will gather in the hundred or even thousands in estuaries and in the shallows of the coast for feeding.
-These whales enjoy the arctic seas and move to the coastlines when it warms up in the summer, perfect for Alaskan sightings.
+At times they will gather in the hundreds, or even thousands, in estuaries and in the shallows of the coast for feeding.
+These whales enjoy the arctic seas and move to the coastlines when it warms up in the summer.
+This is perfect for Alaskan sightings.
 These creatures are curious and will happily swim up to your boat to check you out!
 Your best opportunity for a sight is by the Turnagain Arm during the salmon run.